 I believe that we are witnessing unprecedented changes in the way we communicate, the way we become informed, and the way we conduct business.
-It may powered by technology, but it’s driven by people.
+It may be powered by technology, but it’s driven by people.
 Millions of people.
-And these people are your customers, you clients, your guests.
+And these people are your customers, your clients, your guests.
 And they’re your potential ones as well.

 Businesses must evolve as a result.
 That means it’s an evolution and not necessarily a revolution.
 Core business principles remain and traditional marketing methods still work but new principles and methods have entered the picture.
 Simply put, you must adapt.

 Doubt it?
 Take a look at industry review sites or standbys such as Yelp, Open Table, or Angie’s List and see if you’re being reviewed.
 Ask the people on your staff how many social media platforms they are on.